top of page

 Estrogen and Skin Health

 Estrogen helps maintain skin hydration, elasticity, and resilience by supporting collagen production and the skin's natural oils.
-When estrogen declines:
+According to Northwestern Medicine, decreased estrogen impairs skin barrier function, reduces sebum production, and slows wound healing during menopause.
+Estrogen promotes water retention and keeps skin plump, when levels fall, skin dries and loses moisture.

 In the ear canal, this manifests as dryness, sensitivity, and that persistent, hard-to-relieve itching sensation.